 So what’s in store for 2020?
-At the time of writing, forecasts suggest that enthusiasts may have to become resilient towards any high expectation.
+At the beginning of 2020, forecasts suggested that enthusiasts may have to become resilient towards any high expectation.
 This year we are served up a small flurry of comets all of which remain within telescopic realm of visual brightness.
-[UPDATE: Comet C/2019 Y4 (ATLAS) may change all this!]

 Newly discovered comet C/2019 Y4 (ATLAS) is a near-parabolic comet that was discovered last December by the Asteroid Terrestrial-impact Last Alert System survey in Hawaii.
 This object has the potential to become a truly great naked eye comet.
 Or.. it could fizzle out before it gets the chance to.